The Michigan Gaming Control Board has announced that the previously proposed amendments to Daily Fantasy Sports rules have taken effect.

 The rules under the Fantasy Contests Consumer Protection Act were submitted to the Michigan Legislature’s Joint committee on Administrative Rules took effect today after they were filed prior with the Office of the Great Seal.

-The amendments are to Michigan’s Fantasy Contests Consumer Protection Act, MCL 432.501 to 432.516.
-The Act, signed into law in 2019, will be amended to outlaw the controversial pick’em style contests which critics have likened to proposition-style sportsbook bets.
-Michigan retail and online sports betting are both legal as well as online casino.
+The changes are to Michigan’s Fantasy Contests Consumer Protection Act, MCL 432.501 to 432.516.
+This Act, which became law in 2019, will be updated to ban the debated pick’em style contests that critics say are similar to proposition-style sportsbook bets.
+Both retail and online sports betting, along with online casinos, are legal in Michigan.

-The legislation for fantasy sports operators allows contests to be offered on an athletic event, defined by law as “a real-world professional, collegiate, or nationally recognized sports game, contest, or competition involving skills of the participating athletes and upon which the outcome of the game is directly dependent on the athletes’ performances.”
+The law for fantasy sports operators permits contests based on athletic events, which are defined as “a real-world professional, college, or nationally recognized sports game, contest, or competition that involves the skills of the athletes and where the game’s outcome directly relies on the athletes’ performances.”

 It continues, to outlaw the aforementioned pick’em contests.
 The release reads that “fantasy operators or licensed management companies may not offer any contests that have the effect of mimicking betting on sports, or that involved ‘prop bets’ or the effect of mimicking proposition selection.”